knpuniversity/oo/knpu/episode3/extends.md

 and call things like `getName`, `getWeaponPower` and `getJediFactor` which don't actually live inside of `RebelShip`.
 But when we refresh, it works perfectly!

+Lesson number 1: when you have one class that extends another, it inherits (and that's the word you'll hear alot) all of the stuff inside that parent class.
+So we can call methods like `getName` or `getNameAndSpecs` on `RebelShip` because it inherits that from `Ship`.

+Really, `RebelShip` works just like a normal class.
+If you want to, you can add completely new functions.
+Let's do that with `public function getFavoriteJedi` that has an array of some cool Jedis and then use `array_rand` to select one of those.

+Since this was all done on `RebelShip`, head over to `index.php` and call that method.
+`var_dump($rebelShip->getFavoriteJedi)` and you can see with my autocomplete it's showing me all of my public functions on both `Ship` and `RebelShip`.
+You can even see that the `RebelShip` options are bolder to show that they are in a seperate file than the parent class.

+When we refresh, we see our favorite Jedi, it works perfectly!
+Extending classes is great for reusing code without the sad duplication.